OMA-NVM/llvm-project/LLTA/clang-plugin/README.md

 ## Overview

 The LoopBoundPlugin is a Clang plugin that parses custom pragma annotations for loop bounds in C source code.
-This plugin is designed to work with the IR2MIR timing analysis infrastructure for Worst-Case Execution Time (WCET) analysis.
+This plugin is designed to work with the LLTA timing analysis infrastructure for Worst-Case Execution Time (WCET) analysis.

 ## Features